Zatama/Nam_Jetpack/README.md

             +   When you use directional jump, if you get clipped on something and jump for less then .1 seconds(basicly you didn't jump) it will not comsume energy(Spam delay still applies though).
     - **Jumppacks**
         + ***Republic***
         +   All the republic ones have the same sound and effects for now.
+Additionaly the jumppacks have self interactions to change textures
             + CDV-21 [Low Capacity]
                 + JT-12 Model
                 + **Energy Capcity**:60